-19.10 Funkwerk Discovery
+18.10 Funkwerk Discovery

-19.10.1 Device Discovery
+18.10.1 Device Discovery

-The funkwerk Discovery protocol is used to identify and configure bintec access points that are in the same wired network as your device.
-Once an access point has been discovered, certain basic parameters (node name, IP address, netmask, and device address) can be configured on the access point (provided you know the administrator password).
+The funkwerk Discovery protocol is used to identify and configure bintec devices that are in the same wired network as your device.
+Once a bintec device has been discovered, certain basic parameters (node name, IP address, netmask, and device address) can be configured on the access point (provided you know the administrator password).

-Any bintec access points that exist are determined by means of a multicast.
-The IP address of the access point is therefore irrelevant.
+Any bintec devices that exist are determined by means of a multicast.
+The IP address of the device is therefore irrelevant.

-Please note that the discovered bintec access points are not stored in the flash, which means discovery must be repeated after you reboot your device.
+Please note that the discovered bintec devices are not stored in the flash, which means discovery must be repeated after you reboot your device.

-In the Local Services -> Funkwerk Discovery -> Device Discovery menu, under Results a list is shown of all access points found on the network.
+In the Local Services -> Funkwerk Discovery -> Device Discovery menu, under Results a list is shown of all bintec devices found on the network.
 In the Interface field, select the interface of your device via which access point discovery is to be carried out.
 You use the -All-option to query all interfaces.

-The current discovery status is displayed for each individual interface under Discovery Status.
+The current discovery status is displayed for each individual Ethernet interface under Discovery Status.
 None means that discovery is not active.
 Discovery is displayed when discovery is currently being carried out.